medics-academy/sales-widget-instructions/README.md

 ## Purpose:
 This document will give you a step-by-step guide on how to insert a course card widget on your website.
 This allows you to place Medics.Academy content easily into your web presence so that you can embed our content in a variety of scenarios, such as:

-   1) Reference your cards in a Blog and or page article
+1. Reference your cards in a Blog and or page article
-   2) On the front page of your site, to help you maximise sales or sign ups
+2. On the front page of your site, to help you maximise sales or sign ups

 ## Features:
-   1) _Included with a discount code or as part of an offer_ `<= we are working on it!`
+   - [x] _Include a discount code_

 ## How to do it?